eyanoapp/opensigl/docs/en/for-developers/installing-bhima.md

 ### Creating a database

-_NOTE: BHIMA runs in `sql_mode="STRICT_ALL_TABLES,NO_UNSIGNED_SUBTRACTION"`.
+_NOTE: OpenSIGL runs in `sql_mode="STRICT_ALL_TABLES,NO_UNSIGNED_SUBTRACTION"`.
 While it is not necessary to have this set to build the database, the tests will not pass unless the correct SQL\_MODE is set._

 ```bash
 # To configure MySQL with this setting, run the following commands: